Justice Secretary Lewis urges striking barristers to return to work

 “It was a constructive initial meeting and discussions will continue to deliver for victims.”

+“All are committed to finding a resolution acceptable to all and for the future of the criminal justice system.
+Detailed conversations now will take place as a matter of urgency.”

+The CBA said that a series of demonstrations planned for Thursday have now been “paused” for a week.

-Barristers in England and Wales are taking part in a continuous walkout after their row with the Government over pay intensified.
+Barristers in England and Wales have been taking part in a continuous walkout after their row with the Government over pay intensified.

 CBA chairman Kirsty Brimelow told MPs earlier this month the group was “absolutely willing to negotiate” and had been all year, but “there’s been no alternative (to taking action) because we’ve had absolutely no negotiation”.